Henry Ford Hospital: Awards and recognition

 In 2011, Henry Ford Health System was one of four recipients of the Malcolm Baldrige National Quality Award, presented by the president of the United States.
 In the same year, the hospital was selected by the National Quality Forum and The Joint Commission to receive the John M. Eisenberg Patient Safety and Quality Award.
 The No Harm Campaign was recognized for successfully reducing harm events by 26% and system-wide mortality by 12% from 2008 to 2011.

 Additionally, Henry Ford Hospital received the 2010 American Hospital Association-McKesson Quest for Quality finalist award.
 The prize honors hospitals that have committed in a systematic manner to achieving the Institute of Medicine's six quality aims—safety, patient-centeredness, effectiveness, efficiency, timeliness, and equity.

-Campus safety

-The Henry Ford Health System Police Authority provides public safety, security and general law enforcement service for the Henry Ford Hospital Campus along with its satellite Hospitals and Medical Centers.